Wektor607/CCI-Bonn.github.io/starters/academic/content/authors/aditya/_index.md

   - Research team members
 ---

-I am a Post Doctoral Researcher at the Department of Neuroradiology of Universitätsklinikum Bonn and AI Research Lead at the Division of Computational Radiology and Clinical AI.
-Link to my <b>RESUME</b> is <a href="https://adityarastogi2k12.github.io/pdf/Aditya_Rastogi_Resume_July_2024.pdf" target="blank"> <b>HERE</b> </a>.
+I am currently a Post Doctoral Researcher at the Department of Neuroradiology of Universitätsklinikum Bonn, and serve as AI Research Lead at the Division of Computational Radiology and Clinical AI.
+My <b>RESUME</b> can be accessed <a href="https://adityarastogi2k12.github.io/pdf/Aditya_Rastogi_Resume_July_2024.pdf" target="blank"> <b>HERE</b> </a>.
-  The website of Medical Imaging Group of Indian Institute of Science can be found <a href="http://cds.iisc.ac.in/faculty/yalavarthy/MIG/Links.html" target="blank"> <b>HERE</b> </a>.
+I earned my Master’s in Technology and Ph.D. from the Medical Imaging Group at the Indian Institute of Science (IISc) under the guidance of Prof. Phaneendra Yalavarthy.
+The website of Medical Imaging Group can be found <a href="http://cds.iisc.ac.in/faculty/yalavarthy/MIG/Links.html" target="blank"> <b>HERE</b> </a>.

-  I did my Bachelor's in Technology from <b>Delhi Technological University</b> in 2016.
-After that, I worked as Senior Engineer in Bajaj Automobile Ltd. for close to two years.
+I completed my Bachelor’s in Technology from <b>Delhi Technological University</b>.
+Subsequently, I worked as a Senior Engineer at Bajaj Automobile Ltd. for nearly two years.

 I am the recipient of the prestigious <a href="https://may2020.pmrf.in/" target="blank"> <b>Prime Minister's Research Fellowship</b> </a> in August 2020.